sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Spirited Traveler

-The power of movement is one of humanityís evolutionary advantages.
-An ancient human hunting strategy for killing fast game is persistence huntingófollowing prey relentlessly, shifting between walking and running endlessly until a beast became too exhausted to defend itself.
+The power of movement is one of humanity√≠s evolutionary advantages.
+An ancient human hunting strategy for killing fast game is persistence hunting√≥following prey relentlessly, shifting between walking and running endlessly until a beast became too exhausted to defend itself.
 Many humans maintain their health through running, and foot races are a universal favorite game.
 In a word, humans gifted at running will go far.
 You have the following traits:

 **Desperate Dash.** When you take the Dash action, your movement this turn does not provoke opportunity attacks.